DeadmanXXXII/Pitch_Deck/README.md

 ![Turtle neck jumper](https://raw.githubusercontent.com/DeadmanXXXII/Pitch_Deck/main/Screenshot_20240824-005310.png)

-- **Crypto Token:**
+- **Crypto Token ./#H4c3d1t.exe:**
-Under the direction if loopcreativeandy a YouTuber U got into token creation on Solana using the CLI Solana tools.
-With thusnyou are able to airdrop real Solana too build tokens on.
+Under the direction of loopcreativeandy a YouTuber I got into token creation on Solana using the CLI Solana tools.
+With this you are able to airdrop real Solana too build tokens on with added metadata and an NFT piece of Artwork included.

   [Solana Explorer Address](https://explorer.solana.com/address/BFq4DbQodNPCM3WaMv8awndzkXJYcU53unNMYhkWfYKe)